Masters ITC Software Changed User Focus To Improve Conversions

 There were two CTA buttons right next to each other.
 The company wanted to increase the number of visitors who purchased the paid version, that is, click-throughs to the Buy Now button.

-Solution: Removing the Buy Now Button to Encourage Use of Free Version
+Tests run: Removing the Buy Now Button to Encourage Use of Free Version

 The Scanitto team thought it would be easier to convince people to buy the product if they could first get them to try it for free.
 As an exploratory test, they wanted to track change in visitor behavior if the Buy Now button was removed from the Scanitto Pro landing page.